darrenburgess/javascript-210/array_notes.md

       }
       ```
   * use the `return` keyword to return a value from the function
-  * a unfunction will return `undefined` if their is no return or the no value in the return
+  * a function will return `undefined` if their is no return or there is no value in the return
   * a `parameter` is the name applied to a value passed to a function
   * a `parameter` becomes availble in the function as a local variable
   * an `argument` is the actual value passed